hyssostech/sketch-thru-plan-sdk-js/quickstart/README.md

 ### Providing sketch events to STP

-STP is map agnostic - any solution can be used as the underlying surface for sketching, provided that the latitude and longitude coordinates (in decimal degrees) of the sketches can be obtained.

-In this sample, Google Maps is used as the mapping application, but that could be replaced by solutions based on a variety of alternatives (for example [Leaflet](https://leafletjs.com/), [OpenLayers](https://openlayers.org/), [ESRI ArcGIS](https://developers.arcgis.com/javascript/)).

 STP requires two events to be raised when the user sketches:

 1. A pen down event that signals the start of a sketched gesture